 When it came time to write the user flow it was apparent most of the work was already done.
 After all, Frugalist’s mandate was to showcase the best deal (or deals) and proceed toward purchase – nothing more, nothing less.
 The flow I concocted didn’t deviate far from those simple principles.

-Perhaps the only real addition to the process of searching, selecting, and bundling up purchasing details was the onboarding portion.
-Given the circumstances, I thought a brief demo might help clarify how the site works to bring only the top deals to the user.
+Perhaps the only real addition to the process of searching, selecting, and bundling up purchasing details was the about page.
+Given the circumstances, I thought a brief introduction might help clarify how the site works to bring only the top deals to the user.